Program Sites

 Laurel Tree's mission is to create a sustainable model of education which provides all students with an accessible curriculum, based on college preparatory standards while developing life and social skills in a mixed age setting.

-The mission of Legal Services of Northern California is to provide quality legal services to empower the poor to identify and defeat the causes and effects of poverty within our community, efficiently utilizing all available resources.
+Since 1956, Legal Services of Northern California (LSNC) has provided free quality legal services that empower the poor to identify and defeat the causes and effects of poverty.

 Liberty Union High School District: School Psychology Rotation